| An Appreciation

 the physical body and clairvoyantly observable psychological

+and mental conditions.
 As I thus studied the subject I found that much which is

 written in Man Visible and Invisible and Thought-Forms concerning